 b.
 He is gracious, and full of compassion, and righteous: The light received from God shines through the righteous one, and he displays to others the grace, compassion, righteousness, and generosity God has granted to him.

 i.
-Verse 3 referred to the wealth and riches that often come to those who fear the Lord.
+Psalm 112:3 referred to the wealth and riches that often come to those who fear the Lord.
 Kidner observed, “The psalm deals realistically with the temptations that go with the possession of money.”
 These include abuse to power, refusing to lend, fear, rivalry, and lack of generosity.

 ii.
 And lends: “Finding himself in circumstances which enable him to spare a little of his wealth he lends judiciously where a loan will be of permanent service.
 Providence has made him able to lend, and grace makes him willing to lend.
 He is not a borrower, for God has lifted him above that necessity; neither is he a hoarder, for his new nature saves him from that temptation; but he wisely uses the talents committed to him.”
 (Spurgeon)